 It is critical that all parts of your application process be completed and all required items submitted.
 Incomplete applications will not be considered.
 Please follow the instructions and download the application forms from our Application & Checklist page.

 There are two application deadlines: September 1 for spring semester and February 1 for summer or fall semester.
-When your application is received, you will be sent a letter in the mail from the MLS online staff, indicating that all the components of your application have been received -- and if they have not, which items are missing.
+When your application is received, you will be sent a letter in the mail from your MLS academic advisor, indicating that all the components of your application have been received -- and if they have not, which items are missing.
 If your application is incomplete after the deadline, it will not be reviewed until the next application period.

 - Work experience in a medical laboratory